 WHAT IS THE PROGRAM?

-SMART Camp* is an intensive SMART (Strategic Memory Advanced Reasoning Training) opportunity enhanced with activities to reinforce the training.
+Brain Building Bootcamp, formerly known as SMART Camp*, is an intensive SMART (Strategic Memory Advanced Reasoning Training) opportunity enhanced with activities to reinforce the training.
 SMART provides training in a series of brain processes that can be applied to any context.
 More than a decade of clinical trials has demonstrated that the approaches taught in this program strengthen the brain’s frontal networks – regions that support attention, planning, judgment and emotional management.

 WHO CAN BENEFIT?